AdRohal/MultiConvert/README.md

 # Multi-Convert

 Multi-Convert is a versatile and powerful tool designed to handle various types of file conversions.
-Whether you need to convert documents from PDF to DOCX, transform music files, convert videos, or process images, Multi-Convert has you covered.
+Whether you need to convert documents from PDF to DOCX and other types & convert images, convert videos, Multi-Convert has you covered.
 This project combines a user-friendly frontend interface with a robust backend to provide seamless and efficient file conversion capabilities.

 ## Available Scripts for Frontend